Sharon Schmalz – Executive Director

 She was involved in the development of the “Best Practices for Migratory Bird Care During Oil Spill Response” document in Anchorage, Alaska in 2001.
 For 11 years, Ms. Schmalz has coordinated oiled wildlife response workshops for the Texas General Land Office and for industry and maintained the resulting database of potential volunteers for response.

 Margaret Pickell – Operations Manager

-Margaret Pickell is one of the Operations Managers at the Wildlife Rehab & Education Wildlife Center in Houston, Texas.
-She is responsible for the training and coordination of over 200 volunteers.
-The center takes in over 7000 animals a year where Margaret oversees their feeding, medications and housing needs.
+Margaret Pickell is one of the Operations Managers at the Wildlife Center of Texas in Houston.
+She is responsible for the training and coordination of over 500 volunteers.
+The center takes in over 9000 animals a year where Margaret oversees their feeding, medications and housing needs.

-She has been a certified Texas Master Naturalist for over nine years.
+She has been a certified Texas Master Naturalist for over 12 years.

 For the past twenty years, Margaret has combined her respect for wildlife along with her passion to educate thousands of children on the subject of environmental education.

 Debbie Mitchell – Operations Manager